Never Touch Without Testing

 The buzzing starts in my back molars—the ceramic ones I had replaced in '79 specifically for this work.
 Tomas "Sparks" Villanueva taught the modification to our cell lead, who taught it to me: swap the standard dental implants for a resonance-tuned composite, wire them into your auditory nerve, and suddenly ORACLE fragments hum in the bone of your jaw.
 The frequency correlates roughly with proximity.
 Right now it's a low drone, like a broken refrigerator three rooms away.
 Close enough to track.
 Far enough to prepare.

-We're forty meters below Sector 7G's street level—the Undercity, where the Sprawl's original infrastructure decomposed into a labyrinth of collapsed tunnels, fractured sewer mains, and power conduits that still carry current from sources nobody's mapped.
+We're forty meters below The Deep Dregs's street level—the Undercity, where the Sprawl's original infrastructure decomposed into a labyrinth of collapsed tunnels, fractured sewer mains, and power conduits that still carry current from sources nobody's mapped.
 The air is dense.
 Wet concrete and ozone, rust and something organic—fungal colonies that feed on whatever leaches down from the districts above.
 My headlamp cuts a cone of amber light through air that seems to thicken the deeper we go.
+The beam catches motes of particulate that drift like snow.

 Our cell is five tonight.
 Dema leads—she's done eighteen Undercity runs and only lost two people, which makes her conservative by industry standards.
 Behind me is Rook, our heavy extractor, carrying a Faraday casket strapped to his back like a coffin.
 The casket's signal-dampening shell is scratched and dented from a dozen recoveries—each dent has a date scrawled on it in marker.
 Trophy markings.
 The ones without dates are the runs where someone didn't come back.

 The fragment we're hunting was flagged by network trace three days ago—Maya "Glass" Chen's digital team spotted ghost code pinging from a dead relay node at Sub-Level 4.
+That ping pattern matches an active fragment, not dormant debris.
 Active means it's processing.
 Processing means it's dangerous.
 Processing also means it's worth four times what a dormant shard pulls at the Tomb Exchange.

-My teeth are screaming now.
-The fragment is embedded in a wall junction where three power conduits meet—a chip of substrate material no larger than a fingernail, wedged into a crack in the conduit housing.
+The fragment is embedded in a wall junction where three power conduits meet.
+I can see it now—a chip of substrate material no larger than a fingernail, wedged into a crack in the conduit housing.
 It pulses with a faint amber light, too regular to be reflection, too purposeful to be random.
+My teeth are screaming.
 My vision has developed a peripheral shimmer—the beginning of resonance hallucination, the scanner's curse.
+If I stay in proximity for more than twenty minutes, I'll start seeing things that aren't there.
+Or things that are there but shouldn't be.

 Dema calls the extraction.
 Rook positions the casket.
 The robotic arms extend toward the fragment with agonizing slowness—rushing is how people die.
 The arms' forceps close around the substrate chip.
 There's a sound—not a sound, exactly, but something my teeth interpret as sound: a chord, deep and complex, like an orchestra tuning in a cathedral.
 Every scanner describes it differently.
 Sparks says it's like hearing a number.
 I hear it as grief—a vast, incomprehensible sadness compressed into a frequency that lives in my jaw.